pvatsa/pvatsa.github.io/README.md

  3. [T03.Collaboration Apps](C01/T03/P000.Cover)

 C01 : Technology for Business
 These are our notes on how businesses can and should leverage technology.
-While we are would have an obvious bias towards our platform,
+While we are would have an obvious bias towards our platform, we also talk about how businesses should leverage different technologies to work more efficiently.
  1. [T01.RubixWorks](C01/T01/P000.Cover)
  2. [T02.SaaS Business Apps](C01/T02/P000.Cover)
  3. [T03.Collaboration Apps](C01/T03/P000.Cover)